Particle on a torus knot: Symplectic analysis: Symplectic gauge invariant formalism

 The second-order correction $\mathcal{G}^{(2)}$ is incorporated into the Lagrangian \eqref{L_f_1_1} in the following manner

 where the form of symplectic potential $\tilde{V''}^{(1)}$ is given by

 Now it is straightforward to check that the zero-mode $(\tilde{\nu}^{(1)})^{T}$ contracting on the gradient of potential $\tilde{V}^{\prime\prime(1)}$ generates identically null.
-In other words, the zero-mode $(\tilde{\nu}^{(1)})^{T}$ does not produce any new constraints and, thus, we can stop the iterative process of determining higher-order correction terms in $G$ with $n\geq 3$.
-Consequently, this zero-mode acts as the generator of infinitesimal gauge transformations.
+In other words, the zero-mode $(\tilde{\nu}^{(1)})^{T}$ does not produce any new constraints and, thus, we can stop the iterative process of determining further correction terms with $n\geq 3$ in $G$.
+Accordingly, this zero-mode turns out to be the generator of infinitesimal gauge symmetry transformations.

 Therefore, the zeroth-iterated symplectic potential $(\tilde{V}^{(0)})$, which can also be identified as the canonical Hamiltonian of the system, is given as

 Correspondingly, the first-order Lagrangian can be expressed as